RedHatGov/oc-mirror-hackathon/README.md

 # oc-mirror Hackathon Repository

-This repository contains comprehensive guides and tools for working with OpenShift disconnected installations using oc-mirror.
+This repository contains a series of guides and templates to prepare for the oc-mirror hack-a-thon.

 ## Getting Started